Atechchatterjee/tejas.nvim/README.md

-# yugen 🌌
+# Modified Yugen 🌌

-**yugen** is a Neovim theme inspired by the profound beauty and depth of the concept of "yūgen."
-It provides a minimalist and aesthetically pleasing color scheme for coding, highlighting both subtle and profound elements in your workspace.
+This is a fork of [**yugen**](https://github.com/bettervim/yugen.nvim).
+There are some minor tweaks to the colorscheme.
+The primary color has been changed and is used to highlight keywords as well.

 <p align="center">
   <img src="./_assets/cover.png" />